 Property Type - Set the Property type for the requirement

-Required - Set the requirement date
+Provinces/States - Set the province

 Requirement Type - Document or Action